mehtaekta/glg-epiquery/README.md

 ## Making Requests

 Typically you will simply use the `epiquery()` method to POST a template and optional payload to the server.
-There are also two convenience methods, `epiquery.get()` and `epiquery.post()` if you prefer.
+There are also two convenience methods, `epiquery.get()` and `epiquery.post()` if you prefer to be respectful of REST conventions.
 Each of these takes a template path relative to the epiquery server and an optional JSON object as its second parameter.
 In the case of `get()` the object is interpreted as a list of query string name/value pairs, rather than JSON payload.

 ### Typical usage (CoffeeScript)